 It follows the lead of the client, allowing the client to make personal interpretations and discoveries.
 The therapy involves a triangular relationship between the therapist, client, and the art work.
 Art therapy offers the client a safe environment to explore issues which may be affecting them.

-The main principals of the Art Therapy process
+The Main Principals of the Art Therapy Process

-Creating and maintaining a safe, containing, and non-judgmental space which facilitates the client to explore through the artwork, those parts of self which require recognition and integration.
+Creating and maintaining a safe, containing, and non-judgmental space which facilitates the client to explore through the artwork; those parts of self which require recognition and integration.

 The clients use of their own visual imagery provides an alternative to verbal communication, as a picture often speaks louder than words.

-As the use of creativity, symbols, metaphor, and play are a familiar and natural form of communication for young people, the artwork offers a language through which unconscious feelings, wishes, fears, and fantasies can be expressed and explored, thereby a space is created for the acknowledgement and awareness of both inner and outer experiences, this can be a powerfully integrative process.
+As the use of creativity, symbols, metaphors and play are a familiar and natural form of communication for young people, the artwork offers a language through which unconscious feelings, wishes, fears, and fantasies can be expressed and explored, thereby a space is created for the acknowledgement and awareness of both inner and outer experiences, this can be a powerfully integrative process.